tom-halpin/docker_nodejs_app/README.md

-# docker_nodejs_app
+# Node Docker

-Node.js app in a docker container
+Containerize a basic Node.js web application, to allow us to build a Docker image for that application and instantiate a container from that image.